-Below is text (blue text) for inclusion as Appendix D of the Medium Robustness Protection Profile.
+Below is text (blue text) for inclusion as Appendix D of the medium robustness PP.

 General Environmental Characterization

 In trying to specify the environments in which TOEs with various levels of robustness are appropriate, it is useful to first discuss the two defining factors that characterize that environment: value of the resources and authorization of the entities to those resources.